CLINTON COUNTY FAIR RESULTS - Wilmington News Journal

 Class 5

-1st – Elliot Pell, 2nd – Warren Murphy, 3rd – Makayla Thomason, 4th – Emily Siler, 5th – Silas Murphy
+1st – Carson Barton, 2nd – Elle Dunham, 3rd – Cali Mossbarger, 4th – Carson Henry, 5th – Kaiden Smith, 6th – Julanna Partee, 7th – Teddy Murphy

 Class 6

-1st – Cassidy Bradley, 2nd – Weston Knapp, 3rd – Maya Murphy, 4th – Madison Pembleton, 5th – Marli Pirman, 6th – Levi Begley
+1st – Delaney Schneder, 2nd – Katie Curry, 3rd – Gage Hughes, 4th – Tristen Eades, 5th – Taylor Collett, 6th – Kella Smith,

-1st – Oliver McDermott, 2nd – Lydia Murphy, 3rd – William Hildebrandt, 4th – Tessa Potts, 5th – Olivia Potts, 6th – Mason Taylor
+1st – Reese Williams, 2nd – Elijah Goldsmith, 3rd – Hunter Shumaker, 4th – Jack Stingley, 5th – Renni Sagraves,

 Class 8